CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 1. On the **az140-21-hp1 \| Networking** page, on the **Public access** tab, select the option **Enable public access from all networks**, and then select **Save**.

 ### Summary

+In this lab, you secured Azure Virtual Desktop by routing all traffic feed discovery, feed downloads, and session connections through Private Link.
+You created dedicated subnets, configured private endpoints for each workflow, and integrated the necessary private DNS zones.
+Finally, you validated access using a VM inside the VNet and restored public access after testing.

 **You have successfully completed the lab.
 Click on Next >>**